 This section explains how our executive compensation programs are designed and operate with respect to our named executive officers.
-Our named executive officers in 2018 were Jeff Ray, Chief Executive Officer from April 2018 through present, Andrew Feinberg, acting Chief Executive Officer from January 2018 through April 2018 and President and Chief Operating Officer from April 2018 through June 2018; Robert Noreck, Chief Financial Officer from May 2018 through present; Kevin Rhodes, Chief Financial Officer from January 2018 through present; Chief Financial Officer from January 2018 through present.
+Our named executive officers in 2019 were Jeff Ray, Chief Executive Officer; Robert Noreck, Chief Financial Officer; and David Plotkin, Chief Legal Officer.